 Blueland has revolutionized packaging, one of the most wasteful parts of any household product, with its reusable spray bottles and sustainably packaged refill tablets, saving users space and money.
-The company offers six different boxes: The Clean Suite, The Everyday Clean Kit, The Clean Essentials Kit, The Clean Up Kit, The Hand Soap Duo, and The Dish Duo.
-You can also purchase and subscribe to refills for individual products, such as laundry detergent or dish soap.
-Initial prices range from about $16 single product purchases to around $83 for the full Clean Suite.
+The company offers eight different subscription boxes: The Clean Up Kit, Dish Duo, Hand Soap Duo, Laundry Essentials, Laundry Duo, The Clean Suite, The Clean Essentials Kit and The Everyday Clean Kit.
+You can also purchase and subscribe to refills for individual products, ranging from about $16 single product purchases to around $83 for the full Clean Suite.

 The latter, Blueland’s most extensive box, includes seven reusable containers—hand soap, laundry detergent, powder dish soap, dishwasher detergent, multi-surface cleaner, bathroom cleaner, and glass/mirror cleaner—and refills for each.
-After your first delivery of a boxed set, the cost reduces for refills (the Clean Suite refills cost about $41) and customers can choose between one-, two-, three-, and four-month delivery intervals, depending on their needs.
+After your first delivery of a boxed set, the cost reduces for refills (the Clean Suite refills cost about $41).
+Customers can choose between one-, two-, three-, and four-month delivery intervals, depending on their needs.
 The website is easy to navigate, so customizing your chosen subscription takes just a few clicks.

-Users praise the company’s gentle scents and space-saving packaging, but chief among Blueland’s benefits is its environmental mission.
+Current users praise the company’s gentle scents and space-saving packaging, but chief among all is Blueland’s benefits environmental mission.
 By offering products in bottles that are only purchased once, Blueland’s sustainability efforts are on full display.

 The B Corp company claims that its products have eliminated more than one billion single-use plastic bottles from oceans and landfills since 2019.
-But what’s inside the bottle counts, too: Blueland sources its ingredients from natural sources, and ensures that every product is free of petroleum, artificial dyes/fragrances, parabens, ammonia, and phthalates.
+But what’s inside the bottle counts, too: Blueland sources its ingredients from natural sources and ensures that most products are free of parabens, ammonia, and phthalates.